rageworx/fl_imgtk/README.md

 ## Lastest upate

+* 2021-02-08
+    1. Fixed tonemapping images not returns with FLIMGTK_IMGBUFF_OWNALLOC flag.
+	1. Fixed Drago (Logmapping) HDR color correction issue.
+	1. Version updated to 0.3.38.21

+## Previous update

 * 2021-01-21
     1. Fixed some OpenMP errors, ehanced for compatibility.
     1. Fixed error of flipping.
     1. Replaced draw smooth line algorithm to "SDF optimization with AABB".
     1. Some detour inline function for MSVC ...
     1. Version updated to 0.3.37.16

-## Previous update

 * 2021-01-20
     1. Some enhancements for MSVC OpenMP compatibility.
     1. Fixed drawing polygon errors in alpha-depth RGB buffer.